Kaliumhexacyanoferrat/GenHTTP.Website/Project/Pages/Documentation/Content/StaticWebsites.md

      .Handler(app)
      .Run();
 ```

-This example will make the specified application available on http://localhost:8080/.
-The handler will search for index files (such as `index.html`) and automatically
-generate a sitemap and robots instruction file.
-If
-those files already exist in the given web root, they will be served directly instead.

 With this handler, a static website can be hosted with just a few lines of code
 using [Docker](/documentation/hosting/).